manikandanj/irobot-create2-python/README.md

 # irobot-create2-python
+iRobot create 2 is a preassembled mobile robot based on the Roomba 600 Series that provides an out-of-the-box opportunity for educators, students and developers to program behaviors, sounds, movements and add additional electronics.
-Python script to control iRobot Create2
+This is a Python script to control the iRobot Create2.

 ## Pre-requisites
 Python